groonga/groonga/doc/source/reference/commands/select.rst

 Specify ``${LABLE}`` of other ``drilldown``, ``drilldowns`` or ``slices``.

 You can drilldown the result specified ``${LABLE}``.
-It means that this paramter enables nested drilldown in aggregate calculations and groups.
+It means that you can execute a nested drilldown in aggregate calculations and groups by using this parameter.

-Here is an example to execute nested drilldown by tag and then by category.
+Here is an example to execute the nested drilldown by tag and then by category.

 .. groonga-command
 .. include:: ../../example/reference/commands/select/drilldowns_label_table.log